 Can I speak to this, folks?
 I did leave a comment on the article, but really want to elaborate here.
 That photo was taken as part of a family photo shoot just 2 or 3 weeks after our third baby was born.
 3 WEEKS!
 Anyone that has had children knows that 3 weeks pospartum, you look and feel like crud.
 And, not only was our baby up about 5 times through the night (and had reflux), I had two other children to take care of during the day – and also had in-laws visiting at the time.
 So, forgive me if I have dark circles under my eyes and some age-appropriate wrinkles, I had a lot on my proverbial plate.
 And, I was 39 at the time.

 And, I had a few wrinkles.
 What 39 woman doesn’t?
-Ok, I don’t mean Jennifer Lopez or other women in Hollywood.
-I mean real-life women.
-Because, on that topic, when Jennifer Lopez was named “the most beautiful woman in the world” last year, I thought “great, now us 40 year old women have THAT kind of standard to live up to“.
+I don’t mean women in Hollywood.
+On that topic, when Jennifer Lopez was named “the most beautiful woman in the world” last year, I thought “wow, now 40 year old women have that standard to live up to“.

-She doesn’t look 40, because she is being filled and fixed!
-I would like to see Jennifer without the fillers, without the special make-up and lighting and photoshop work.
+She doesn’t look 40 on this cover.
+I would like to see Jennifer without the special make-up and lighting and photoshop work.
 I know she is still beautiful, because she IS a beautiful woman.
-But, I bet she looks more like 40 than 30.
+Here, however she looks more like a beautiful 28 year old than 40 year old.

 I just need to say this because I’ve been “out there” for more than 10 years now.
 I know that being a visible spokesperson for living vegan, and being a vegan mom, I will always be judged on my appearance – because my photos are on the internet.
 It’s very hard, and like I said in my comment, I try to judge my health by how I feel.
 And most days I feel pretty damn good.
 Most days.
 I am a mom of 3 with no extended family support, that is also running her own career without much assistance.
 So, my days are full-on, and there are no vacations or weekends.